-There is both public and private healthcare in Peru, but expats usually prefer to make use of private healthcare, as public facilities are notoriously inadequate.
+Healthcare is inconsistent in Peru, with especially few decent facilities available in rural areas.
+There are public and private healthcare facilities in the country, but expats usually prefer to make use of private healthcare, as public facilities are notoriously inadequate.

 Public healthcare in Peru